FredrikAppelros/coffee-adventure/chapters/04-conditional-statements.coffee.md

 The same logic can be achieved using just `if` statements, but this way is more convenient.
 Here we use the `when` keyword to define the different states that our variable can assume, in combination with an `else` clause in the case that the variable doesn't match any of our defined states.

 Conditional statements are the second type of control flow statements that we've run into.
-Soon we will go through the third, and last, type of control flow statements.
+Soon we will learn of a few more.
 But first we need to learn about some basic data structures.

 ## Exercises